killtheyak/killtheyak.github.io/README.md

 <cite>- Jeremy H. Brown</cite>

-[Kill The Yak][] is a website with formulae that will reduce the time you spend yak shaving.
+[Kill The Yak][KillTheYak] is a website with formulae that will reduce the time you spend yak shaving.

 If you are interesting in contributing content, see the [killtheyak-pages][] repo.